TiDB Celebrates 400 Contributors

 Not long after we celebrated our 300th contributor milestone in September 2019, a new record, 400th contributor, is just created in our TiDB repository!

 Ever since writing the first line of code of TiDB in May 2015, I have witnessed this open-source distributed database project transforming from infancy to puberty, now growing fast into adulthood.
 I have enjoyed the glorious moments when its storage layer, the TiKV project, was upgraded to a CNCF Incubating Project and when its ecosystem tools hit their major releases.
 I am also pleased to see TiDB continuously polished and adopted in the production environments of hundreds of users, helping them scale and grow their business without worrying about their database infrastructure.
-All these honors and achievements belong to the TiDB community, to our beloved contributors (Have you landed on the TiDB planet?) and our following distinguished committers:
+All these honors and achievements belong to the TiDB community, to our beloved contributors and our following distinguished committers:

 Let's take a look back upon the highlights that have shaped TiDB since September 2019:

 - @iamzhoug37 (from Meituan-Dianping) supported SQL binding, which enables the optimizer to choose the correct execution plan without modifying user SQL statements when statistics are outdated.